What to expect from Apple’s upcoming iPhone event – Which? News

 Apple Watch Series 3 with LTE

-Aside from iPhone announcements, we might see the next generation of Apple Watch on stage.
-Widely reported rumours say the wearable will come equipped with an LTE chip, which means you’ll be able to use it even if you don’t have your iPhone on you.
-That’ll give you more freedom to leave the house and contract friends and family directly through the watch.
+After digging through iOS 11 firmware files, 9to5Mac has uncovered an image of what is said to be the Apple Watch Series 3.
+The LTE-enabled wearable is seen with a unique, red Digital Crown (the round button), and the display of the watch shows a phone icon and a location marker icon, suggesting the device pictured has LTE connectivity.
+That’ll give you more freedom to leave the house and contact friends and family directly through the watch.

-Take a look at our guide Which Apple Watch should I buy? if you’re considering buying an Apple Watch.
+Take a look at our Which Apple Watch should I buy? guide if you’re considering buying an Apple Watch.
 Or you can head over to our smartwatch reviews page for more alternatives from the likes of Samsung, Huawei, Sony and Garmin.

 4K support for Apple TV

 Around two years have passed since the last iteration of Apple TV, so we’re due an update.
 As streaming services make more fuss over 4K content, it feels odd that the current Apple TV doesn’t support the format.
-That will change if Apple unveils a 4K-compatible 5th generation model next week, and it seems likely considering 4K films are appearing on iTunes.
+That will change if Apple unveils a 4K-compatible 5th-generation model this week, and it seems likely, considering 4K films are appearing on iTunes.

+According to details found in Apple firmware files, the fifth-generation Apple TV will arrive powered by an A10X Fusion chip and 3GB of Ram.
+For comparison, the older model uses an A8 chip, which means it’s likely that its successor will be far quicker to use.

 Want to see how the 4th-generation Apple TV performed in our test lab?
 Take a look at our full Apple TV review.